How Antilapse Works

 Words of survivorship, such as in a devise to an individual "if he survives me", or in a devise to "my surviving children", are, in the absence of clear and convincing evidence to the contrary, a sufficient indication of an intent contrary to the application of this section.

 A.R.S. § 14-2603(C)The rule can also be overridden by the language in the will itself.
-If the will includes an alternative gift (for example, "to my son, but if he predeceases me, to my daughter"), the alternative gift takes priority over antilapse.
-Survivorship language in the will, such as "if he survives me," is also treated as evidence that the person did not want antilapse to apply.
+If the will names alternate beneficiaries, the alternate gift takes priority over antilapse.
+Survivorship language such as "if he survives me" is treated as evidence that the person did not want antilapse to apply.
+Without such language, lapsed gifts automatically redirect to the deceased beneficiary's descendants.